 A manager of a trade or business you operated before declaring Chapter 11 bankruptcy;

 An election precinct official.

-may receive a Form 1099-MISC.
-You may need to report your fees as self-employment income.
-See
+business total $600 or more for the year, the payer should send you a Form 1099-MISC.
+You may need to report your fees as

 , in chapter 1, for a discussion of when you are considered self-employed.

 Corporate director fees are self-employment income.
 Report these payments on Schedule C or Schedule C-EZ (Form 1040).

 All personal representatives must include in their gross income fees paid to them from an estate.
 If you are not in